-According to a recent World Bank report, India became the sixth largest economy in the world, overtaking France.
-India’s Gross Domestic Product (GDP) was measured at $2.59 Trillion. while that of France at $2.58 Trillion.
 However, those figures may mask an important fact.
-India’s per capita GDP remains around 1/20th that of France.
-What it translates to, is that the average Indian is engaged in a much less economically productive activity compared to their French counterpart.
+India’s per capita GDP remains around 1/20thof that of France.
+What it translates to, is that the average Indian is engaged in a much lower economically productive activity compared to its French counterpart.

 If you are reading this, you have probably prospered in the last 10-15 years.
-You are the ones who have been part of the growth story.
-But there are a great number of households in the country didn’t get a chance to take that ride.
-They didn’t get a chance to move to an income level where they have respectable savings.
+You are among the ones who have been part of the growth story.
+But there are a great number of households in the country who didn’t get a chance to take that ride.
+They didn’t get a chance to move to an income level where they have decent savings.
 They haven’t indulged themselves in a convenient lifestyle, as they didn’t have the luxury of a disposable income.
-They haven’t secured their families financial future.
+They haven’t secured their families’ financial future.

 As a country, we simply are, unequal.
 World Inequality Report 2018 rates India as one of the most unequal countries in the world.
 10 percent of the population owns 76 percent of the entire wealth.
 Millionaires own 90 percent of the wealth.
 The bottom half owns roughly 4 percent of the wealth.
 96 percent of the people have less than $10k saved.